 Help for Motor Tics

-There are a variety of treatment options for motor tics and these include prescription medications, psychotherapy such as cognitive behavioral therapy, relaxation techniques as well as natural herbal and homeopathic remedies.
+There are a variety of treatment options for motor tics and these include prescription medications, psychotherapy such as cognitive behavioral therapy and relaxation techniques.

 When tics are transient, no treatment is generally the best option.
 Making a child overly aware or concerned about the tics will simply make the situation worse, so in many cases the wait and see approach is the best option.